The Unhurried Universe: A Continued Search for Long Term Variability in ASAS-SN: Methods

 \section{Methods}

 Following PK25, we downloaded the light curves of the 5,685,060 sources with 14.5$<$g$<$15 mag from ASAS-SN Sky Patrol V2.0 \citep{Hart23} and intercalibrated the cameras and the V and g band data using a damped random walk Gaussian process for interpolation with the camera/filter calibration shifts fit as additional linear parameters (see \citealt{Kozlowski2010}).
 To only focus on long timescale variability, we computed seasonal medians for each light curve and fit them using both a linear and a quadratic function of time.
 For the quadratic fits we define a ``slope'' $\Delta g/\Delta t$ where $\Delta g$ is the maximum magnitude difference over the span of the light curve $\Delta t$.
-Following PK25, we discarded sources with absolute linear slopes less than 0.03 mag/year and sources with a $\Delta g$ less than 0.3 mag.
+Following PK25, we make an empirical cut at an absolute linear slope of 0.03 mag/year and discarded sources slopes less than 0.03 mag/year and sources with a $\Delta g$ less than 0.3 mag.
 This left us with 26,518 candidates.